malcolmxsc/k8s-monitoring-stack/README.md

 https://github.com/user-attachments/assets/7a438623-cb46-4f2d-bcaa-6154c0afe2a2

-**What you'll see:** A live `curl` command hitting the `POST /generate` endpoint, showcasing the JSON response with trace IDs, span IDs, model information, and latency metrics that power the observability dashboards.
+**What you'll see:** A live `curl` command hitting the `POST /generate` endpoint, showcasing the JSON response with trace IDs, span IDs, model information, and latency metrics that power the obser[...]

 **Key takeaways:**
 - Real-time API response structure with embedded trace context